1917 Copa de Honor MCBA Final

 The 1917 Copa de Honor Municipalidad de Buenos Aires was the final that decided the champion of the 12th. edition of this National cup of Argentina.
-In the match, held in Independiente Stadium in Avellaneda, Racing Club beat Club Atlético River Plate 3–1 in extra time, winning its four Copa de Honor trophy within five years.
+In the match, held in Estadio Crucecita (home of C.A.
+Independiente) in Avellaneda, Racing Club beat River Plate 3–1 in extra time, winning its four Copa de Honor trophy within five years.

 It was the 4th. and last Copa de Honor won by Racing, which also won all the finals contested.